 So be creative in turning your post copy — whether that’s an inspirational quote, a client testimonial, or something else — into a visual.

 We can hear the objections now.
 “But I’m not a graphic designer.”
-That’s where tools like Canva or Adobe Spark come in.
+That’s where tools like Canva or Adobe Creative Cloud Express come in.
 Hire a graphic designer to set up templates for various types of content that you can update and customize as needed.

 Use automation to your advantage